 The securitization of these mortgage revenue bonds occurred through two classes of certificates.
 The Class A TEBS Certificates were issued in an initial principal amount of \$95.8 million and were sold through a placement agent to unaffiliated investors.
 The Class B TEBS Certificates were issued in an initial principal amount of \$20.3 million and were retained by the Sponsor.
 The holders of the Class A TEBS Certificates are entitled to receive regular payments of interest from Freddie Mac at a variable rate which resets periodically based on the weekly Securities Industry and Financial Markets Association ("SIFMA") floating index rate plus Facility Fees.
-As of December 31, 2014, the SIFMA rate was equal to 0.1% per annum resulting in a total cost of borrowing of approximately 2.0% per annum on the outstanding balance on the M24 TEBS Financing facility of \$76.4 million.
-As of December 31, 2013, the SIFMA rate was equal to 0.1% per annum resulting in a total cost of borrowing of approximately 2.0% per annum on the M24 TEBS Financing facility of \$76.4 million.
-As of December 31, 2013, the SIFMA rate was equal to 0.1% per annum resulting in a total cost of borrowing of approximately \$1.0 million and \$727,000, respectively as restricted cash on the balance sheet.
+As of December 31, 2014, the SIFMA rate was equal to 0.1% per annum resulting in a total cost of borrowing of approximately2.0% per annum on the outstanding balance on the M24 TEBS Financing facility of \$96.0 million.
+At December 31, 2014 and 2013, the Partnership reported approximately \$1.0 million and \$727,000, respectively as restricted cash on the balance sheet.